The eye that mocketh at his father, and despiseth to obey his mother, the ravens of the valley shall pick it out, and the young eagles shall eat it.

 This last Bible text would make a great responsive reading for a youth conference.
 Or better yet, it should be written as a song to be sung as a round.
 James Dobson should have it or the subject proverb above repeated at the beginning and end of his effeminate radio program, “Focus on the Family.”
 It would create real focus on training a godly family!

 Godly readers will agree with the LORD on this topic.
-He ordered the death penalty for stubborn and rebellion children (Deut 21:18-21).
-Homes would be happy and parenting easy, if profane children were executed in public for all to see and fear!
+He ordered the death penalty for stubborn and rebellious children (Deut 21:18-21).
+Homes would be happy and parenting easy, if profane children were executed in public for all to see and fear.
 God also ordered the death penalty for cursing parents (Ex 21:17; Lev 20:9) and hitting parents (Ex 21:15).

 Of course, God gave these commandments to Israel 3500 years ago, when the church and civil government were the same.
 Parents living in a modern society cannot and should not take Moses’ Law into their own hands.
 But they can learn God’s hatred of disrespect to parents and do what they can to promote godly, sober, honoring children in their home.

 When Absalom presumed to oppose his father David, who was also king, the LORD hung him by his hair in a tree for dart practice by his personal enemy (II Sam 18:9-18).
-When forty-two little children mocked Elisha, he cursed them in the name of the LORD; and God honored him with two she bears to tear them for their jesting (II Kings 2:23-24).
+When forty-two little children mocked Elisha, he cursed them in the name of the LORD; and God honored him by two she bears tearing them for their jesting (II Kings 2:23-24).